Jeans modeling of axisymmetric galaxies with multiple stellar populations: Conclusions

 \section{Conclusions}

-We presented the theoretical framework, and its numerical implementation in the code JASMINE2, for an efficient Jeans modeling of multi-component axisymmetric galaxies.
-The models can include an arbitrary number of stellar components, with different structural, dynamical and population properties, a DM halo, and a central BH.
-The structural and dynamical properties of the single stellar components can be mass- or luminosity-weighted, and projected on the plane of the sky.
-The internal dynamics of each stellar component is implicitly described by a 2-integral distribution function (in general different for each component); a decomposition of the azimuthal velocity field must then be chosen.
-For each component, the code can work with the \citet{satoh80} $k$-decomposition, where $\vphii = k_i \sqrt{\Di}$, and/or with a generalised $k$-decomposition, where $\vphii = k_i \sqrt{\Di+\sigma_i^2}$; furthermore, the parameter $k_i$ can be constant or position-dependent.
+We presented the theoretical framework for an efficient Jeans modeling of multi-component axisymmetric galaxies, and its numerical implementation in the code JASMINE2, significantly upgraded from its original version JASMINE \citep{pos13}.
+In this framework the models can include an arbitrary number of stellar components, with different structural, dynamical and stellar population properties, a DM halo, and a central BH.
+The structural and dynamical properties of each stellar component can be mass- or luminosity-weighted, and projected on the plane of the sky.
+The internal dynamics of each stellar component is implicitly described by a 2-integral DF (in general different for each component), so that a phenomenological decomposition of the azimuthal velocity field must be chosen.
+For each component, we can adopt the \citet{satoh80} $k$-decomposition, where $\vphii = k_i \sqrt{\Di}$, or a generalised $k$-decomposition, where $\vphii = k_i \sqrt{\Di+\sigma_i^2}$; furthermore, the parameter $k_i$ can be constant or position-dependent.
 The generalised decomposition allows for the modeling of systems with $\Delta_i<0$ (as may happen for density distributions elongated along the symmetry axis).
+The presented scheme can be easily extended to more general velocity decompositions, such as that introduced by \citet{capp08}, where the underlying DF depends on 3 integrals of motion.